FJLendinez/TestMixFastpiDjango/README.md

 # User management

 Now in this example we can signup and login easy and securely.
-You can test creating a user and log in `authorize` button or `token` endpoint
+You can test creating an user and log in `authorize` button or `token` endpoint

 ![image](/docs/images/OpenAPI.png)